czbiohub-sf/MIDAS/docs/advanced_topics.rst

 ***************************

-MIDAS 2.0 builds sample-specific rep-genome or pan-genome index for species in the restricted species profile.
+MIDAS2 builds sample-specific rep-genome or pan-genome index for species in the restricted species profile.
 However, we recognize the needs of using one comprehensive list of species across samples in the same study.
 And in this section, we will go over the steps of building one genome index a list of customized species across a given panel of samples.